 The rotator cuff allows your shoulder the greatest range of motion of any joint in your body.
 While this enables you to move your arms in various directions, it does mean the rotator cuff is subject to injury.

-Normal wear and tear and overuse of the rotator cuff can cause different injuries.
-Some of the common rotator cuff issues include:
+Overuse of your rotator cuff and everyday wear-and-tear can cause different disorders.
+Some common rotator cuff problems include:

-- Inflammation of a bursa, a small, fluid-filled sac that serves as a cushion between the tendons and bones.
+Bursitis is inflammation of the bursae, small, fluid-filled sacs that form a cushion between tendons and bones.